grouperenault/fmu_manipulation_toolbox/doc/container.md

 FMU Manipulation Toolbox ships `fmucontainer` command which makes easy to embed FMU's into FMU.

-# FMU Container Description
+# How to create an FMU Container ?

-A FMU Container is described by multiple parameters:
+The `fmucontainer` command creates container from a description file.
+This file contains multiple parameters:

-- time step: a FMU Container acts as a fixed step time "solver".
+- time step: a FMU Container acts as a fixed step time "solver" for its embedded FMU's.
-- optional feature
+- optional features
   - multi-threading:
   - profiling
 - routing table